miroapp/ts-scope-trimmer-plugin/README.md

 npm install ts-scope-trimmer-plugin --save-dev
 ```

-And then add this plugin to your `tsconfig.json`:
+Add this plugin to your `tsconfig.json`:

 ```json
 {